Deputy Chief of Mission

 The Chief of the Political/Economic Section is responsible for the overall management of the section: analyzing Uzbekistan’s internal politics and monitoring democratic development and electoral reform.
 Political Officers analyze political developments and their potential impact on U.S. interests; promote adoption by the host country of foreign policy decisions that support U.S. interests; and advise U.S. business executives on the local political climate.
 Economic Officers advise U.S. businesses on the local investment climate and economic trends; negotiate trade and investment agreements to open markets and afford equal access; analyze and report on macroeconomic trends and trade policies and their potential impact on U.S. interests; and promote adoption of economic policies by foreign countries which further U.S. interests.

-The Public Affairs Officer (PAO) is the public affairs adviser for the U.S. Ambassador and all elements of the Country Team.
-The PAO oversees the functions of the spokesperson for the Embassy and of the administrator of such official U.S. exchange programs as Fulbright Scholars, Humphrey Fellows, and International Visitor participants.
-The PAO also directs the overseas U.S. Speakers program and supervises international electronic linkages.
+The Counselor for Public Affairs is the public affairs adviser for the U.S. Ambassador and all elements of the Country Team.
+The Counselor for Public Affairs oversees the functions of the spokesperson for the Embassy and of the administrator of such official U.S. exchange programs as Fulbright Scholars, Humphrey Fellows, and International Visitor participants.
+The Counselor for Public Affairs also directs the overseas U.S. Speakers program and supervises international electronic linkages.

 Hours of Operation